 Initially, the Associated Press leadership sided with the non-broadcasting papers, stating that it was against AP policy to allow member papers to use AP news on the air.
 As early as 1922, the AP issued a notice to its 1200 members, observing that "it has escaped the attention of a few members that the broadcasting of news by wireless telephone and telegraph makes it possible for those to receive it who are not entitled to do so."
 The bulletin went on to remind all members that news of the Associated Press, "is delivered to members solely for publication in their newspapers, and that members shall not permit any other use to be made of it.
 Members are bound to supply their local news exclusively to the Associated Press and its members."
 This last point was particularly important.
 Not only were member papers forbidden from using AP wire service copy, but, since their own local news, gathered by their own staffs, was also considered AP property, even that news could not be aired.
 Failure to observe the rules could result in a fine, suspension of membership, or expulsion from the association.

-Violations did occur, and several papers were disciplined for breaking the rule.
-No action on the part of the AP, however, could prevent stations from obtaining news from the UP, INS, or any other source, which was the real weakness in the AP's position.
+The papers is to use AP and the papers that the new appears to use AP and the papers of the papers rule.20 No action on the part of the AP, however, could prevent stations from obtaining news from the UP, INS, or any other source, which was the real weakness in the AP's position.
 This became clear in 1924, when a furor arose over the issue of broadcasting election returns.